 The National Institute for Integrative Healthcare encourages the development of therapies that affect individuals epigenetically by awarding an annual monetary award to recognize practical applications of epigenetics.
 Such applications can be psychological (e.g. Energy Psychology interventions), social (e.g. childhood nurturing, which enhances the expression of the genes in the hippocampus that dampen stress), or biomedical.
-The inaugural recipient was Randy Jirtle, PhD, of Duke University?Medical?Center, for his pioneering work discovering the epigenetic effects of Agouti gene supression.?We need $15,000 for the coming year’s prize.
+The inaugural recipient was Randy Jirtle, PhD, of Duke University Medical Center, for his pioneering work discovering the epigenetic effects of Agouti gene suppression.
+We need $15,000 for the next prize.

 The American Psychological Association (APA) is the professional association for American psychologists.
 The National Institute for Integrative Healthcare supports a drive to establish Energy Psychology as a “division” or interest area within APA.

 A great deal of research has been done in the past few decades to validate the efficacy of Energy Medicine methods.
 This has resulted in the publication of hundreds of studies in peer-reviewed professional journals.
 This bibliography is designed to be a reference guide to this body of literature.